 The Escrow Agent shall have no obligation to invest or reinvest the Escrow Property if deposited with the Escrow Agent after 11:00 a.m.
 (E.S.T.) on such day of deposit.
 Instructions received after 11:00 a.m.
 (E.S.T.) will be treated as if received on the following business day.

 The Escrow Agent shall have the power to sell or liquidate the foregoing investments whenever the Escrow Agent shall be required to release the Escrow Property pursuant to the terms hereof.
 Requests (or instructions) received after 11:00 a.m.
 (E.S.T.) by the Escrow Agent to liquidate the Escrow Property will be treated as if received on the following business day.
 The Escrow Agent shall have no responsibility for any investment losses resulting from the investment, reinvestment or liquidation of the Escrow Property other than in accordance with paragraph 5 of the Terms and Conditions.
 Any interest or other income received on such investment and reinvestment of the Escrow Property shall become part of the Escrow Property.
-If a selection is not made, the Escrow Property shall be invested as provided in the second sentence of this Section 2.
 It is agreed and understood that the Escrow Agent may earn fees associated with the investments outlined above.

 Escrow Agent shall have no liability for any loss arising from or related to any such investment other than in accordance with paragraph 5 of the Terms and Conditions.